Introduction

 Mary remained at Drimpton with her two grandchildren, Jonathan and Clarissa.
 When Jonathan married in 1863, Clarissa was her sole companion.

-Mary lived long enough to see Clarissa able to support herself as a domestic servant.
-She died at Drimpton on 1 April 1867, aged 80.
+Mary lived long enough to see Clarissa able to support herself by working as a domestic servant.
+She died at Drimpton on 1 April 1867, at the age of 80.
 Like her husband’s, her body was taken to Hardington for burial.

 Children

-1. Catherine married Charles Green, a Hornblotton farmer.
+1. Catherine (married Charles Green, a farmer of Hornblotton);

-4. George was a shoemaker at South Perrott.
+4. George (became a shoemaker at South Perrott; married three times; died after April 1881);

-10. John Solomon was a shopkeeper.
-He died in Widnes in October 1890.
+10. John Solomon (became a shopkeeper; he died in Widnes in October 1890);

-11. Matilda married Richard Luxton, who pursued various occupations, including shoemaker, licensed victualler (of the Arch Hotel, Viaduct Street, Exeter), foreman at an alkali works and roadmaker.
-Matilda died at Leftwich, Cheshire, in April 1894.
+11. Matilda (married Richard Luxton, who pursued various occupations, including shoemaker, licensed victualler of the Arch hotel, Viaduct Street, Exeter, foreman at an alkali works, and roadmaker; she died at Leftwich, Cheshire, in April 1894);

 The will of William Hallett of Drimpton in the parish of Broadwindsor, Yeoman[8]